 At Beneke Fabricators, Skyler confronts Ted once more on his cooking his books.
 Since he is dead set on committing fraud, Skyler volunteers to help him so he isn't as conspicuous in his bookkeeping.
 She asks him how he would explain his illegal activities to his children were they to find out about them.
 Ted answers that he would explain to them that, illegal though his actions were, he had the best intentions: keeping his business aloft, and supporting his family.
 This answer gives Skyler pause...

 As Junior visits Walt and Walt tries to explain to him that his mother had her reasons for the way she treated him; Saul meets with Mr. and Mrs. Pinkman, who are selling the house Jesse once lived in, and their lawyer.
 Saul explains that he has a client who is interested in buying the home.
 The buying price is approximately $800,000, but Saul's client has a counter offer: $400,000 in cash.
 Before the Pinkmans can walk out in disgust at the offer, Saul explains that they had committed a felony by excluding the existence of a meth lab on the premises in the house's disclosure statement, and that if they refused the offer, Saul could sue them and have the residence encumbered.
-Mr. and Mrs. Pinkman and their lawyer are left speechless and fearful they could end up going to jail.
+Mr. and Mrs. Pinkman and their lawyer are left speechless and fearful they could end up facing litigations and fail to recoup the money they spent on renovations.

 Walt drives Junior home, and brings a pizza with him so that he could have a family dinner in his own house.
 Skyler, however, adamantly refuses to let him in the house, forcing Walt to leave, but not before tossing the pizza onto the roof of the house in a fit of rage, which prompts Skyler to call Walt the following morning, warning him that she would get a restraining order if he did not relent.